uncbiag/easyreg/README.md

 ```

 # Paper related
-Networks for Joint Affine and Non-parametric Image Registration\
+Networks for Joint Affine and Non-parametric Image Registration [[link]](https://arxiv.org/pdf/1903.08811.pdf)\
-Region-specific Diffeomorphic Metric Mapping\
+Region-specific Diffeomorphic Metric Mapping [[link]](https://arxiv.org/pdf/1906.00139.pdf)
-Metric Learning for Image Registration

 # Guide
 1 . prepare the data
-Though dataset processing codes are provided, we recommend to write your own
+Though dataset processing examples are provided, we recommend to write your own
 code for specific dataset.
 And take the following format

-* image itself should be normalized into 0-1 and saved as nii.gz (or you can normalize it in dataloader)
+* image itself should be normalized into 0-1 and saved as nii.gz
 * **train**, **val**,  **test**, **debug** (subset of train data, to check overfit)  folder should be put under **data_folder/data_task_folder**, each of the folder should
    include **'pair_path_list.txt'** and **'pair_name_list.txt'**\
    **'pair_path_list.txt'**: each line of the txt include 4 terms: s_pth t_pth ls_path\